-The Christian Legal Society ("CLS") is a national association of Christian attorneys, law students, and law professors, including attorneys in Michigan.
-CLS has student chapters at law schools nationwide, including at Michigan State University College of Law, University of Michigan Law School, and Western Michigan University Thomas M. Cooley Law School.
-CLS law student chapters typically are small groups of students who meet for weekly prayer, Bible study, and worship at a time and place convenient to the students.
-All students are welcome at CLS meetings.
+The Christian Legal Society ("CLS") is a national association of Christian attorneys, law students, and law professors with student chapters at law schools nationwide.
+CLS law student chapters typically are small groups of students who meet for prayer, Bible study, and worship at a time and place convenient to the students.
+All students are welcome at CLS meetings and activities.
 As Christian churches have done for nearly two millennia, CLS requires its leaders to agree with a statement of faith, signifying agreement with the traditional Christian beliefs that define CLS.

 CLS has long believed that pluralism, essential to a free society, prospers only when the First Amendment rights of all Americans are protected regardless of the current popularity of their speech or religious beliefs.
-For that reason, CLS was instrumental in the passage of the federal Equal Access Act of 1984, 20 U.S.C. §§ 4071 et seq., that protects the right of all students, including religious student groups and LGBT student groups, to meet for "religious, political, philosophical or other" speech on public secondary school campuses.1
+For that reason, CLS was instrumental in the passage of the federal Equal Access Act of 1984, 20 U.S.C. §§ 4071-4074, that protects the right of all students, including religious groups and LGBT groups, to meet for "religious, political, philosophical or other" speech on public secondary school campuses.1

-As the current Director of the Christian Legal Society's religious liberty advocacy arm, the Center for Law and Religious Freedom, I have worked for over thirty years to secure equal access for religious student groups in the public education context, including higher education.
-I have testified twice before the Subcommittee on the Constitution and Civil Justice of the Judiciary Committee of the United States House of Representatives on the issue of protecting religious student organizations on college campuses.2
+Through its religious liberty advocacy arm, the Center for Law and Religious Freedom, CLS has worked for over thirty years to secure equal access for religious student groups in the public education context, including higher education.
+CLS staff has testified several times before congressional committees on the issue of protecting religious student organizations on college campuses.2